gbrunner/adv-programming-for-gis-and-rs/Week 2/README.md

 3. [Add layers to a map](https://developers.arcgis.com/labs/javascript/add-layers-to-a-map/)

 # Classwork\Homework Problems:
-Please complete problems 1 and 2.
-Problems 3 and 4 are optional, but I think they are achievable and that you will find some satisfaction in completing them and learning the topics.
+Please complete problems 1, 2, and 3.
+Problem 4 is optional, but I think it is achievable and that you will find some satisfaction in completing it and learning the topic.

 1. Search through ArcGIS Online and find 2 feature layers that overlap (not including the basemap).
 You will create two apps that show both layers on the map. **Please submit your code and app using GitHub.
 The app should be hosted on GitHub using GitHub Pages.**